Becoming a Patient

 at The Smith Family Clinic for Genomic Medicine

 To become a patient at The Smith Family Clinic for Genomic Medicine, you need to be referred by your physician, or you can contact us directly to begin the intake process.
 Before an initial appointment is set, we will gather information on your medical history over the phone, and that information will be reviewed by our clinical team.
 Once the information is reviewed, you will be contacted by our staff to set an appointment.

 During your appointment, you will be seen by a clinical geneticist who will evaluate your symptoms and medical history.
 A blood sample may be taken during that appointment.
 That sample will be analyzed and interpreted, and the results will be sent back to your referring physician.
 You also will have a follow-up appointment with the team at The Smith Family Clinic.
 Contact us at The Smith Family Clinic for Genomic Medicine for more information today.

 - PRIVACY – Please see the Notice of Privacy Practices or the Spanish version of the Spanish Notice of Privacy Practices.

-- PATIENT ENROLLMENT – Potential patients will receive an electronic invitation to enroll in The Smith Family Clinic for Genomic Medicine’s patient portal (called the Genome Gateway).
-The portal can be accessed through the “patient login” button at the top of this page.
+- PATIENT ENROLLMENT – Potential patients will receive an electronic invitation to enroll in The Smith Family Clinic for Genomic Medicine’s Genome Gateway.
+The gateway can be accessed through the “patient login” button at the top of this page.

 - CLINIC VISIT – A first appointment date is set by The Smith Family Clinic for Genomic Medicine and patient.
-A typical visit to the clinic will include review of medical, developmental, and family histories, physical examination, assessment by a medical geneticist and genomic counselor and discussion of testing options.
+A typical visit to the clinic will include a review of medical, developmental, and family histories, physical examination, assessment by a medical geneticist and genomic counselor and discussion of testing options.
 If genome sequencing or other testing is recommended, blood samples may be drawn at the time of the visit.
-The patient will leave with a follow-up appointment and can access the patient portal at anytime in the process.
+The patient will leave with a follow-up appointment and can access the Genome Gateway at any time in the process.